hako-mikan/sd-webui-lora-block-weight/README.md

 For LyCORIS, full-model blobks used,so you need to input 26 weights.
 You can use weight for LoRA, in this case, the weight of blocks not in LoRA is set to 0.
 If the above format is not used, the preset will treat it as a comment line.

+### stop step
+By specifying `<lora:"lora name":lbw=ALL:stop=10>`, you can disable the effect of LoRA at the specified step.
+In the case of character or composition LoRA, a sufficient effect is achieved in about 10 steps, and by cutting it off at this point, it is possible to minimize the impact on the style of the painting

 ### Weights Setting
 Enter the identifier and weights.